 You will certainly want to check it with your list, but use Bluewire’s research as a head start.

 Needless to say, search engines are the best ways to boost traffic on your website and thus, you need to make certain that every blog post you publish on your website is optimized for search engines.

-WordPress has a variety of SEO plugins such as Yoast SEO, All in One SEO Plugin etc. that can be used to optimize your site.
+WordPress has a variety of SEO plugins such as Yoast SEO, All in One SEO Plugin, etc. that can be used to optimize your site.

 - Google Authorship: Google prefers websites that use Google Authorship with them.
-Adding a professional image next to your blog post will drive higher click-through rate and improve your website’s credibility in SERPs.
+Adding a professional image next to your blog post will drive a higher click-through rate and improve your website’s credibility in SERPs.

 - Related Posts: Engage your visitors longer on your website by adding a list of related posts that may grab their attention.
 The best WordPress plugins for this purpose are Nrelate or YARPP.

-- Tags and Categories: It is also imperative to assign right categories and choose tags for each blog post.
+- Tags and Categories: It is also imperative to assign the right categories and choose tags for each blog post.
 However, use tags in the limit, you wouldn’t want to look like a spammer.
 Use 3 to 6 keywords.

 - Image ALT Tags: Images play a vital role in user engagement on your website.
 After all, a majority of web users prefer to grab the information merely by scanning images rather than reading a lengthy post word by word.
-Not only they can offer better user engagement but also drive huge traffic to your website provided you use them appropriately such as adding right ALT tags.
+Not only they can offer better user engagement but also drive huge traffic to your website provided you use them appropriately such as by adding the right ALT tags.

 - Headings Tag Structure: Yes, having a correct heading structure is still imperative for SEO.
 Heard about H1, H2, H3, H4, H5, and H6?
 These are known as heading tags and it is always recommended to employ them in order.